ku4qo/SS-40-Digital-Transceiver/README.md

 The firmware, as well as the schematics and gerber files for the boards are contained in this repository.

-# Firmware for the SS-40+ transceiver project
+# Firmware for the SS-40 Digital transceiver project
 * by Jim Kortge K8IQY and Mike Maiorana KU4QO
 * Press and hold enter on power up to start calibration
 * si5351 clock 0 is vfo frequency and clock 2 is transmit frequency;